-The overall objective of the Business Technology programs is to provide business training in theory and practical applications necessary for employment in business, industry, government agencies, and professional areas.
-The curriculum consists primarily of training to provide employable skills using upto-date procedures, processes, and equipment.
+The overall objective of the Business Technology program is to provide business training in theory and practical applications necessary for employment in business, industry, government agencies, and professional areas.
+The curriculum consists primarily of training to provide employable skills using up-to-date procedures, processes, and equipment.